+The corresponding process also limits the diffusion of holes into the n-region.
 The diffusion of holes and electrons across the junction leads to a region free of mobile carriers - the "depletion region", bounded by conductive regions, which are n- and p-doped, respectively.
 Strictly speaking, the depletion region is not completely devoid of mobile carriers, as the diffusion profile is a gradual transition.

 Nevertheless, since the carrier concentration is substantially reduced, it is convenient to treat the depletion zone as an abrupt transition between bulk and 0 carrier concentration.
 Furthermore, the formation of the two adjacent space charge regions builds up a potential barrier between the n and p regions, which impedes the further flow of charge.
 The magnitude of this potential barrier is typically 50 - 90% of the band-gap, depending on relative doping levels.
 This represents the situation in thermal equilibrium.
-By application of an external potential, two distinctly different non-equilibrium modes can be established. a) positive potential applied to the p region negative potential applied to the n region
+By application of an external potential, two distinctly different non-equilibrium modes can be established.

+a) Positive potential applied to the p region Negative potential applied to the n region

 The externally applied voltage reduces the potential barrier, allowing increased charge transfer across the junction.

-Electrons flowing from the n-region across the junction are replenished from the external voltage supply and large current flow is possible. b) negative potential applied to the p region positive potential applied to the n region
+Electrons flowing from the n-region across the junction are replenished from the external voltage supply and large current flow is possible. b) Negative potential applied to the p region Positive potential applied to the n region

-This arrangement increases the potential barrier across the junction, impeding the flow of current. \Rightarrow "reverse bias" Potential across junction is increased \Rightarrow wider depletion region Radiation Detectors and Signal Processing - II.
-Signal Formation Univ.
-Heidelberg, 10-14 Oct.
-2005 The p-n junction is asymmetric with respect to current flow (diode). a) forward bias positive supply connection $\rightarrow p$ contact negative supply connection $\rightarrow n$ contact \Rightarrow large current flow Diode current vs. voltage $I = I_0(e^{q_eV/kT} - 1)$ (Shockley equation) b) reverse bias positive supply connection $\rightarrow n$ contact negative supply connection $\rightarrow p$ contact \Rightarrow small current flow
+This arrangement increases the potential barrier across the junction, impeding the flow of current. ⇒ "reverse bias" Potential across junction is increased ⇒ wider depletion region The p-n junction is asymmetric with respect to current flow (diode). a) Forward bias positive supply connection $\rightarrow p$ contact negative supply connection $\rightarrow n$ contact

+⇒ large current flow

+Diode current vs. voltage $I = I_0(e^{q_eV/kT} - 1)$ (Shockley equation) b) Reverse bias positive supply connection $\rightarrow n$ contact negative supply connection $\rightarrow p$ contact ⇒ small current flow